Published May 9, 2020

-A complete guide to webinar marketing in 2020
+A complete guide to webinar marketing: best practices & platform comparisons

 So let’s take it from the very beginning and cover webinar marketing basics before we deep dive into a step by step guide for planning and hosting a successful webinar.

 By the end of this blog post, you will have answers to all the following questions.
 Or you can jump straight to the ones you’re interested in by clicking on them below.

 - Why are webinars an important part of a marketing strategy?

 - What is a webinar funnel?